 In 2017, they were awarded the EEEMERGING ensemble audience prize.

 The members of La Vaghezza are all highly sought after instrumentalists in their own right, working with internationally renowned artists in the world’s most celebrated concert halls.
 The five musicians all take an equal role in directing the group musically, and the two violins play first and second violins interchangeably.

 La Vaghezza entered the EEEMERGING+ programme in 2017.
-They are still supported in 2020 and will release their first CD ‘Sculpting the Fabric’ within the Ambronay Editions label in March 2021.
+They are still supported in 2020 and released their first CD ‘Sculpting the Fabric’ within the Ambronay Editions label in March 2021.

 - Mayah Kadish Violin

 - Marco Crosetto Harpsichord